plone/documentation/source/contributing/ask-for-help.rst

 - Try to respond to all questions other users have.
   Chat is much more fluid and dynamic than the forum, do not worry if you forget about putting something in the first message – you can still keep up.

-- Do not worry if you are not fluent in English - Plone is a global community, people will usually try to ask you more detailed questions in a way that the message gets through.
+- Do not worry if you are not fluent in English - Plone is a global community.
+  People will usually try to ask you more detailed questions in a way that the message gets through.

 .. admonition:: Example